Dermatology & Our Pets

 Join us as we learn from board-certified dermatologist Dr. Tina Brown about prevalent skin conditions in pets, what causes these diseases, and what treatments are available to manage them.

-Allergic Symptoms in Dogs and Cats Scratching is typically the first symptom we think about with allergies.
-For dogs, if they scratch toward the back portion of their body, it...Read More
+Reading Time: 14 MIN Allergic Symptoms in Dogs and Cats Scratching is typically the first symptom we think about with allergies.
+For dogs, if they scratch toward the back portion...Read More

 Dr. Tina Brown grew up on a commercial dairy farm near Tuscaloosa, AL. She attended Auburn University and received her Bachelor of Science in 1996.
 She then pursued a graduate degree at the College of Veterinary Medicine and received her Master of Science degree in biomedical sciences with a research focus on endocrinology.
 She was accepted into the veterinary program and received her Doctor of Veterinary Medicine from Auburn University in 2004.